GregRos/packe/README.md

 ## Config file

-Spack uses a YAML file to define script roots.
+packe uses a YAML file to define script roots.
 The config file is a YAML file.

 Here is an example of a config file: